nkschaefer/cellbouncer/docs/demux_species.md

 ## Running the program (k-mer counting method)

-To make things simple, we have provided a [Nextflow pipeline](https://www.nextflow.io/) to run all steps.
+To make things easier to run on a cluster, we have provided a [Nextflow pipeline](https://www.nextflow.io/) to run all steps.
 This is most useful if you have many libraries and/or reads to process.
 If you have a lot of sequencing data and access to a cluster, for example, you can choose to split up your reads into many pieces and count k-mers in parallel.
 You will only need to provide the path to a set of unique k-mer lists (see above), a [cell barcode whitelist](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist), a list of library names, and a path to your RNA-seq data.
 You can also provide paths to ATAC and/or custom read types (like feature barcoding and antibody capture), and if library names for your ATAC/custom reads do not match those in the file names of RNA-seq reads, you can also provide a file that maps those library names to RNA-seq library names.

 The key things you need to run the pipeline are to have [nextflow](https://www.nextflow.io/) installed, to make a parameter file, and, if you want to run on a cluster, to create a `nextflow.config` file in the same directory where you run the pipeline, with cluster-specific configuration options.

 We have provided an example parameter file in `pipelines/demux_species_example.yml`.
 You can copy this file to wherever you want to run the pipeline and edit to match your needs.
+You can then run Nextflow from whatever directory you want by giving it the full path to `cellbouncer/pipelines/demux_species.nf` and telling it about the params file with the `-params-file` option.
+You can also include a `nextflow.config` file in whatever directory you run from, which can provide additional setup options (for example, to tell Nextflow about how to submit jobs on your cluster).

-Some key parameters are:
+Some key parameters for the params file are:
 #### Required
 * `kmers`: the base name of your unique k-mer lists (see above)
 * `whitelist`: the path to the allowed barcode list for the technology you used